jbemmel/srl-evpn-proxy/README.md

 * EVPN proxy requires VXLAN traffic to be sent to the SRL node, and hence should only be provisioned for mac-vrfs with bgp-evpn that are configured (not arbitrary VNIDs).
 The YANG model hooks are added (proxy=true), but currently not used; a specific EVI and VNID list must be configured instead.
 * eBPF ARP filter could reduce packets sent to userspace by implementing a hashmap of ARPs already forwarded; the Python userspace could program a list of EVPN VTEPs to ignore

+# EVPN MAC Mobility
+EVPN MAC Mobility procedures are defined in [RFC7432](https://datatracker.ietf.org/doc/html/rfc7432#section-7.7) and amounts to adding a sequence number extended community to RT2 updates.
+Ryu supports the parsing and generation of these attributes, but the code currently does not use them; a patch was created to change that.

+## EVPN MAC Mobility in case of multiple proxies
+For redundancy, multiple proxies can be instantiated, and any one of them can assume responsibility for announcing EVPN MAC IP routes as they are discovered.
+Each proxy will listen for RT2 updates from other proxies, and if an announcement for a MAC with a different VTEP is received with a higher sequence number, the proxy will withdraw its own route.

 ## A note on sFlow sampling
 On physical SRL nodes, sFlow sampling could be used to learn MAC/IP routes, instead of eBPF filters.
 If required and over time, the sampling frequency could be reduced, or a target could be set on the number of VTEPs to discover before transitioning to a forwarding-only mode